 Most professional landscape photographers want everything in the shot to be equally in focus.
 This is done by increasing the depth of field (making it deeper).

 Aperture controls the depth of field.
-The higher the aperture setting (e.g. f/22), the smaller the aperture opening will be.
-The smaller the aperture opening, the deeper the depth of field will be.
+The higher the aperture setting (e.g. f/16), the smaller the aperture opening will be.
+The smaller the aperture opening, the deeper the depth of field will be (although the smallest apertures such as f/22 can cause diffraction).
+F/8 to f/16 is a good range.

 2. Use a Tripod